-TABLE 2 MWBE RESPONSE EVALUATION: RESPONSIVENESS

-Recommendation RESPONSIVE Completed MWBE Participation Plan and MWBE Section that is eligible for full points; Completed MWBE Participation Plan and MWBE Section that is eligible for partial points and completed Good Faith Effort documentation RESPONSIVE for full points; • Completed MWBE Participation Plan and MWBE Section that is eligible demonstrating why respondent could not meet the full project specific goal; OR • Completed Good Faith Effort documentation.
-NON-RESPONSIVE ·
+MWBE RESPONSE EVALUATION: RESPONSIVENESS MWBE Response Evaluation: Responsiveness Recommendation Response RESPONSIVE Completed MWBE Participation Plan and MWBE Section that is eligible for full points; Completed MWBE Participation Plan and MWBE Section that is eligible for partial points and completed Good Faith Effort documentation demonstrating why respondent could not meet the full project specific goal; OR Completed Good Faith Effort documentation.
+NON-RESPONSIVE Completed MWBE Participation Plan and MWBE Section that is eligible for partial points but no Good Faith Effort documentation demonstrating why respondent could not meet the full project-specific goal; • An MWBE Participation Plan that is incomplete, unsigned, or otherwise ineligible for points and no Good Faith Effort documentation; OR No MWBE Participation Plan or completed Good Faith Effort Documentation.